Swan Bells

 The Swan Bells are a set of 18 bells hanging in a specially built 82.5 m copper and glass campanile in Perth, Western Australia.
-The tower is commonly known as The Bell Tower or the Swan Bell Tower.
+The tower is commonly known as the Bell Tower and the Swan Bell Tower.

 Taking their name from the Swan River, which their tower overlooks, and forming a sixteen-bell peal with two extra chromatic notes, they are the second largest set of change ringing bells in the world, the largest being Christ Church Cathedral, Dublin, which has 19 bells.

 Twelve of the set are historic bells from St Martin-in-the-Fields church in Trafalgar Square in London; six others, cast in recent times by the Whitechapel Bell Foundry, round off the set.
 The St Martin-in-the-Fields bells were donated to the State of Western Australia as part of the 1988 Australian bicentenary celebrations; the additional bells were cast with a subsequent donation of metals mined in Western Australia.
 The six newer bells include five that were presented to the University of Western Australia, the City of Perth and to the people of Western Australia by the City of London, the City of Westminster and a consortium of British and Australian mining companies, and one bell commissioned by the Western Australian Government.

+The Swan Bells are administered by a not-for-profit organisation called Swan Bells Foundation.
+In 2024 the foundation reported that the Swan Bells received 38,947 visitors between July 2023 and June 2024.